StevenBartlett-max/shoe-purchuse/README.md

 ## Features

-- Browse a wide selection of shoes
+- Browse a wide selection of shoe
 - Filter shoes by brand, size, and price
 - View detailed information about each shoe
 - Add shoes to your shopping cart